nomad-coe/nomad-parser-cp2k/library.md

         return self.implementation.supported_quantities
 ```

 The class MyParser only defines how to setup a parser based on the given input.
-The
-actual dirty work is done by a parser implementation class.
-A minimal example
+The actual dirty work is done by a parser implementation class.
+NomadParser
+does not enforce any specific style for the implementation.
+A very minimal example
 of a parser implementation class:

 ```python